Contesting a Will

-If you have been left out of a will or believe your share is unfair or inadequate, you should immediately find out whether you have a claim
+Have you been left out of a will or treated unfairly?
+Find out if you have a claim.

 We can help, no matter where you live

 Each state in Australia has different laws relating to contesting a will.
 It’s vital to have an experienced lawyer who is an expert in the law of the state where the deceased lived and owned their assets (including property, vehicles, money in the bank, and shares).
 As an award-winning national firm with offices right across Australia, we are able to help you wherever you live, even if you are in a different state from the deceased.